mpolacek/lists/500-albums.md

 - [X] 342.
 The Beatles - Let It Be
 - [ ] 343.
 Sly and the Family Stone - Greatest Hits
 - [ ] 344.
 Toots & the Maytals - Funky Kingston
 - [ ] 345.
-Bruce Springsteen- The Wild, the Innocent, and the E. Street Shuffle
+Bruce Springsteen - The Wild, the Innocent, and the E. Street Shuffle
 - [ ] 346.
 Arctic Monkeys - AM
 - [X] 347.
 GZA - Liquid Swords
 - [ ] 348.
 Gillian Welch - Time (The Revelator)